ziwot/merkle-airdrop/README.md

 - [off-chain](./app), the merkle tree must be stored to be able to generate the merkle proofs required to claim.
 An off-chain app also is helping on the merkle tree generation and validation before deploying the airdrop contract.

+## Prerequisites

+- [taqueria](https://taqueria.io/docs/getting-started/installation) is used for the contracts stack
+- PHP8 is used for the dApp

 ## Why PHP?

 - it is still the king of cheap hosting.